phantom22/raffle.js/README.md

 Also it's possible to make an instance that has `0 ` chance for the `isWinning` variable to be true, by setting `winningTickets` to `[0]`

+P.S. the callback function must be named as `callback`

 ## Valid ticket numbers
 Only **valid** numbers will work for ticket variables like `winningTickets` , `onSpecificTicket` or `onTicketRange` and they must be **positive integers** that are **smaller or equal** to the `amountOfTickets` variable.